 For a full trip, 150 micrograms is a good starting point.
 I tend to take between 200-300 for a full trip.
 Though I have to admit, I haven’t always been able to measure the EXACT or even the good approximate of the microgram dosage I’m taking.
 But I tend to have a general idea and my acid is always super clean.
 Furthermore, I am comfortable with the substance and super careful about the environment and who is around me.
 So for ME, my approach works.
 But in all cautiousness, it’s best to make sure you have a good approximate of the micrograms and not end up taking too much by mistake.

 One thing to be careful about is redosing.
-After you take a dose, you might feel after an hour nothing is happening.
+After you take a dose, you might feel that after half an hour or an hour nothing is happening.
 This may lead you to taking another dose.
-Note that acid isn’t a linear experience.
+Note that acid isn’t a linear type of experience.
 It’s difficult to say that if you have the same amount of what you took initially the second time around, you will have double the intensity of the experience.
 Absolutely not – it might just blast you into something much more powerful.
 Which can be a good thing, but then this might be too intense for you.
-So if you are taking acid for the first time it’s best to stick to the lower end of a redose so that you’re not too overwhelmed with an unexpectedly large amount.
+So if you are taking acid for the first time it’s best to just stick to the lower end of a redose so that you’re not too overwhelmed with an unexpectedly large amount of psychedelics in your system.
 LSD takes 30-90 minutes to take effect so if you redose, both doses will hit you at the same time at some point.
 Once you gain some familiarity with the substance, you could experiment with different dosages.
 Generally speaking, the real kind of deep psychological benefits of the substance happen at higher dosages.
-But then the risks increase too if you are not in the right setting.
-To start with, I would say – don’t redose.
+But then the risks increase too if you are not in the right setting or the right people.
+To start with, I would say don’t redose.